Miracast: Android

+Miracast support was built into stock Android as of version 4.2 (Android Jelly Bean) - as of January 2013, the LG Nexus 4 and Sony's Xperia Z, ZL, T and V officially supported the function, as did HTC One, Motorola in their Droid Maxx and Droid Ultra flagships, and Samsung in its Galaxy S III and Galaxy Note II under the moniker AllShare Cast.
+The Galaxy S4 uses Samsung Link for its implementation.
+Some devices such as the Nexus 7 don't support it due to hardware limitations.

-Miracast support was built into stock Android as of version 4.2 (Android Jelly Bean) and starting with Android 4.4, devices could be certified to the Wi-Fi Alliance Display Specification as Miracast compatible.
-Since Android 6.0 Marshmallow released in 2015, Google dropped Miracast support in favor of their own proprietary Google Cast protocol.
-However, some manufacturers of Android devices step in and support Miracast through their customized versions of Android (for example: Smart View on Samsung's One UI, Cast on Xiaomi's MIUI, Screencast on Oppo's ColorOS, Wireless Projection on Huawei's EMUI, HTC Sense, LG UX, Asus ZenUI, Sony Xperia devices, OnePlus's OxygenOS etc.).
-The performance quality of the streamed video is dependent on the device's hardware.
+Since Android 6.0 Marshmallow released in 2015, Google dropped Miracast support in favor of their own proprietary Google Cast protocol which was introduced with their Chromecast device.
+Despite this there are third-party Miracast apps for Android available.
+Many device manufacturers have retained Miracast support through their customized versions of Android (for example: Smart View on Samsung's One UI, Cast on Xiaomi's MIUI, Screencast on Oppo's ColorOS, Wireless Projection on Huawei's EMUI, HTC Sense, LG UX, Asus ZenUI, Sony Xperia devices, OnePlus's OxygenOS etc.).
+The performance and quality of the streamed video is dependent on the device's hardware.

 Nokia devices, which ran a near-stock version of Android, originally did not support Miracast.
 However, Nokia 7 Plus, 8, 8 Sirocco, and 8.1 smartphones that have been upgraded to Android 9 or 10 are able to support Miracast, after enabling Wireless Display Certification in Developer Options.
 Devices such as Nokia 2.3, 2.4, 3.4, 5.4, and 8.3 5G have Miracast support enabled by default.

-BlackBerry OS

-Miracast is also supported by BlackBerry OS from version 10.2.1 onwards.
+The same option is present to stock Android as well, with Google describing it as based on the "Wi-Fi Alliance Wi-Fi Display Specification", but it tends to be useless as Miracast code was removed.

+Televisions and dongles

+Samsung televisions support Miracast where it is named Smart View (including all models made since 2016).
+Miracast is also supported on LG smart TV models, some Toshiba TVs, Sharp, Philips (Wireless Screencasting), and Panasonic televisions and Blu-ray players.
+Sony Bravia models of televisions released between 2013 and 2020 normally have Miracast.
+The feature is named screen mirroring.
+Newer models with Android TV instead make use of the Google Cast protocol.

+On 23 September 2014, Microsoft announced the Microsoft Wireless Display Adaptor, a USB-powered HDMI dongle for high definition televisions.
+Simple dongles such as these can be used to provide Miracast to a television (or other display) that lacks the feature built-in.